ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-okta/guide.en-gb.md

 ![OVHcloud SSO connection step 5](images/ovhcloud_user_management_connect_sso_5.png){.thumbnail}

-Your OKTA is now considered a trusted identity provider.
+Your Okta service is now considered a trusted identity provider.
 However, you still need to add groups to your OVHcloud account.

 > [!warning]
 > If you try to connect via SSO at this point, you will probably receive a `Not in valid groups` error message.